IshanSinghal/setup-test-and-production-env-using-jenkins-docker/README.md

 # How to setup separate test and production environments by integrating github-jenkins-docker.

 ```
-NOTE: This blog assumes you know how to or you have already installed jenkins and docker.
+NOTE: It is assumed that you know how to or you have already installed jenkins and docker.
 ```

 ## SETUP